JYNgithub/GGallery/README.md

 A self-hosted media gallery for personal photo and video storage.
 Designed with a decoupled architecture for scalability and efficient large-file media streaming for fast and organized personal media management.

 > **Note:** Full deployment documentation is still a work in progress.
-The app assumes you already have a PostgreSQL database and a [Garage](https://garagehq.deuxfleurs.fr/) S3-compatible object store running in your environment, accessible via SSH tunnel with the required credentials listed in a .env file.
+The app assumes you already have a PostgreSQL database and a [Garage](https://garagehq.deuxfleurs.fr/) S3-compatible object store running in your environment.

 ## Features